snowAvacado/lang-info/readme.md

-#lang-info
+# lang-info

-simple script to show nr of lines for each programming languages and type of files used
+simple script to show nr of lines for each language type used.

 "usage: count_lines.py <repo_url>
 `
  below example is for kuberenetes python client